International Military Tribunal for the Far East: Judgment

-After the defense had finished its presentation on September 9, 1947, the IMT spent fifteen months reaching judgement and drafting its 1,781-page opinion.
+After the defense had finished its presentation on September 9, 1947, the IMTFE spent fifteen months reaching judgement and drafting its 1,781-page opinion.
 The reading of the judgement and the sentences lasted from November 4 to 12, 1948.
 Five of the eleven justices released separate opinions outside the court.

 In his concurring opinion Australian justice William Webb took issue with Emperor Hirohito's legal status, writing, "The suggestion that the Emperor was bound to act on advice is contrary to the evidence."
 While refraining from personal indictment of Hirohito, Webb indicated that Hirohito bore responsibility as a constitutional monarch who accepted "ministerial and other advice for war" and that "no ruler can commit the crime of launching aggressive war and then validly claim to be excused for doing so because his life would otherwise have been in danger ...
 It will remain that the men who advised the commission of a crime, if it be one, are in no worse position than the man who directs the crime be committed."

 Justice Delfín Jaranilla of the Philippines disagreed with the penalties imposed by the tribunal as being "too lenient, not exemplary and deterrent, and not commensurate with the gravity of the offence or offences committed."

 Justice Henri Bernard of France argued that the tribunal's course of action was flawed due to Hirohito's absence and the lack of sufficient deliberation by the judges.
 He concluded that Japan's declaration of war "had a principal author who escaped all prosecution and of whom in any case the present Defendants could only be considered as accomplices" and that a "verdict reached by a Tribunal after a defective procedure cannot be a valid one."